LoganadhanSugumaran/PracticeCoding/README.md

 # PracticeCoding

-To become thorough of all the concepts of OOPS and data structures.
+* To become thorough of all the concepts of OOPS and data structures.
+* To know the concepts of GIT and how to use it efficiently.